Johnny-Gasbeck/Zentra/README.md

 • The data does not provide enough evidence to make a conclusive decision about keeping the loyalty program.
 The reversal in 2021-2022 suggests growing engagement, but the late 2022 trend reversal highlights the need for ongoing performance monitoring.

-• Evalute ROI of the loyalty program: Compare customer acquisition cost (CAC) and retention rate for loyalty vs. non loyalty members to help determine the financial viability of keeping or scaling this program
+• Evaluate ROI of the loyalty program: Compare customer acquisition cost (CAC) and retention rate for loyalty vs. non-loyalty members to help determine the financial viability of keeping or scaling this program

 ##### Ways to Improve Loyalty Program